 Core Clock: 1,506MHz | Memory: 6GB GDDR5 | Memory Clock: 8Gbps | Power Connectors: 1 x 6-pin | Power Draw: 120W | Outputs: 3 x DisplayPort 1.4, 1 x HDMI 2.0, DL-DVI

-Nvidia's GTX 1060 is a new addition to our best GPU for mining list, replacing the AMD Radeon RX 480, which was almost impossible to buy these days thanks to low stock levels.
-As with the card its replacing, the GTX 1060 isn't the most powerful GPU, but it combines very good mining results without being ridiculously expensive.
-It's also an excellent gaming graphics card for gaming on as well, which is handy if you want to use your mining rig for other purposes.
+Nvidia's GTX 1060 is the latest addition to our best GPU for mining list, taking the place of the AMD Radeon RX 480, which is almost impossible to buy these days due to low stock levels.
+As with the card its replacing, the GTX 1060 isn't the most powerful GPU.
+However, it delivers very good mining results without being ridiculously expensive.
+Plus, it’s an excellent gaming graphics card for gaming as well, which is handy if you want to use your mining equipment for other purposes.

 AMD Radeon RX Vega